pmiatkowski/composite-actions/README.md

   - Each action has its own README with specific usage instructions
   - Input/output parameters are documented
   - Examples are provided

+### Available Scripts

+The following npm scripts are available:

+- `test`: Run tests (currently not implemented)
+- `build:ai-reviewer`: Build the AI reviewer action using rolldown

 ## Development